 In this case, the commission would be $440, leaving just $1,540 for the person selling the diamond or engagement ring.

-Why worthy isn’t worth it
+Why worthy isn’t worth it in this case

 If a diamond buyer would usually pay $2,200 for a diamond of a particular size and quality, this won’t change whether the diamond is being purchased directly from a customer or through worthy.com.

 By cutting out the middleman and going straight to a trusted diamond dealer, you can get 100% of the sale price, rather than giving up a significant proportion of the profits.